-Supplies: For a Parasitology Shipping kit, contact the Wadsworth Center Order Desk at (518) 474-4175.
+Supplies: Call the Order Desk at (518) 474-4175 to order parasitology kits to be tested at the Wadsworth Center.
 An Infectious Diseases Requisition (IDR) Form must be included for each sample.
 A Non-permitted Laboratory (NPL) form must be completed for each specialized molecular detection test.

 - Stool: preferably submitted in ethanol based fixative such as Total-Fix® or EcoFix® or unpreserved (kept frozen)